Skip to main content

 Why the Sunday Tradition Prevailed

 The triumph of the Sunday tradition did not arise from the Gospel text itself, but from the gradual evolution of Christian practice and ecclesiastical policy.
-The following overview shows how devotion, custom, and later conciliar decisions transformed a day of discovery into the assumed day of resurrection.
+The following overview shows how devotion, custom, and later conciliar decisions transformed the day on which the empty tomb was discovered into the assumed day of resurrection.

 What the Gospels actually say